ym2805/XIM-GSAPP-Fa20/src/tools/README.md

 ### Description

 <!--add your description below-->
-This tool is used to evalutate the **visibility** from a selected set of buildings on the model to the nearest buildings around the entire perimeter of the site.
-The quality of visibility is display through a color gradient that ranges from violet to gray.

-This tool allows designers to easily track which facades of their design have good views to nearby parks, or landmark in a complex urban environment.
-In **design more** the tool runs in near real time and can be useful to help designers shape massing to target specific views.
+This is a basic description of the tool that is simple enough that for anyone to understand what the tool does and why someone would use it.
+Keep it to 3 sentences or less.

 ### How To Use